DrewNaylor/MSOfficeAppLauncherNext32/README.md

 # Welcome to the repository for my App Launcher for Microsoft Office 2010!
+This is the 32-bit version.
+Read the file "LICENSE" in a text editor for the entire license.
+The readme continues after this notice.

+<code>Drew's MS Office App Launcher (32-bit) - Launch Office Apps Quickly!
+Copyright (C) 2013-2015  Drew Naylor
+Microsoft Office is copyright Microsoft Corp.
+(Note that the copyright years include the years left out by the hyphen.)</code>

+<code>This file is part of Drew's MS Office App Launcher (32-bit)
+(Program is also known as "Drew's App Launcher")</code>

+<code>Drew's App Launcher is free software: you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.</code>

+<code>If you modify Drew's App Launcher, you must remove branding materials
+such as the "D" or "DN" logo from your version and replace it with something different as well as the actual name of the application to differentiate it from my original version.
+See "Drew's Modification Exception" for the full text, as well as the GPL v3+.</code>

+<code>Drew's App Launcher is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.</code>

+<code>You should have received a copy of the GNU General Public License
+along with Drew's App Launcher.
+If not, see <http://www.gnu.org/licenses/>.
+If you did not recieve a copy of "Drew's Modification Exception," please visit <http://drews-apps.weebly.com/about> Note that these files should be in one file called LICENSE.</code>

 ## Note that for now I am only getting up-to-speed with GitHub hosting for my applications and will fix bugs and add new features as soon as I get settled in.
 It may be a while before there is documentation complete on here.